Why is Paediatric Ophthalmology Regarded as a Separate Specialty? What is the Scope of Paediatric Ophthalmology?

 - Acute Conjunctivitis: Quite common in children and spreads very easily espcially among those who live in dormitories.
 Spread can be checked by good hand hygiene.
 Often presents as redness of the eye with discharge.
 It can also occur in newborn babies if aseptic precautions have not been observed in labor and also in premature rupture of membranes.
 Some virulent bacteria and viruses can cause devastating infections in neonates

 - Ocular Allergies: again a common condition among children.
-Many times the allergies could be recurrent and will need repeated consultations with the pediatric ophthalmologist.
+Many times the allergies could be recurrent and will need repeated consultations with the Paediatric ophthalmologist.
 It is important to counsel parents and practitioners to avoid abuse of steroids and to discourage eye rubbing

 - Refractive Errors: they occur in around 2.5% of school going children in urban areas.
 Children often do not complain and the resultant poor vision hampers school performance.
 There may be unrelated complaints like headache, watering, redness of the eye etc. There are many misconceptions among parents on wearing glasses in children.
 However failure to comply with glasses when needed can result in amblyopia and Strabismus/ Squint